Oriented Closed Polyhedral Maps and the Kitaev Model: The algebra of ribbon operators

-The above Corollary is the first instance of a more general commutativity theorem of holonomies of type 0 or type 2 face loops with certain ribbon operators; expressing a sort of "gauge invariance" of the ribbon operator.
-Before formulating the statement let us recall some Hopf algebra.
+The above corollary is the first instance of a more general commutativity theorem of holo\-no\-mies of type~0 or type~2 face loops with certain ribbon operators; expressing a sort of ``gauge invariance'' of the ribbon operator.
+Before formulating the statement, let us recall some Hopf algebra.